Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Over the span of seven songs with a little under 43:00 minutes of total running time, the contents of the first official outing from ECHOSOUL are poignant, to say the least.
 Clearly, there are sinewy themes present beneath the surface of each number, serving to stitch one to another.
 With these ever-present connections of commonly experienced, universally recognized struggles established, one thing remains the ever-present, sought outcome.
 Don’t expect me to reveal it here, for it can differ from person to person, assuming each can first relate to the negative aspects of life identified within each composition.

 Right out of the gate things explode with the rapid discharge, guided gallop of “Where Echoes Go“, one of the songs featuring Tim “Ripper” Owens.
-It sounds as if Hinton possibly had Owens in mind when composing the song, for it is a damn near perfect meld of Iced Earth and Judas Priest influences.
 The rhythmic actions taking place are what first drew my attention, from the ceaseless, smoldering guitars to the rhythm section backing them up.
 Such a song as this, one providing a sense of familiarity, be it slight or otherwise, has a tendency to work out well for all involved.
 Owens drives this notion home once he begins to put his vocal stamp all over “Where Echoes Go“.

 There is power metal, and then there is power in metal, and both are delivered in no short order with “Crucible Of War“.
 Forged stronger than iron and reinforced with pure determination, this thunderously chugging construct winds its way along as Lundgren weaves its lyrical narrative.
 One of the enthralling elements of this song is the incredible guitar performances, especially the fuel-injected thrashing that takes hold around the mid-way point.